 Peer Assistance Services, Inc. is a Colorado 501(c)(3) non-profit agency dedicated to quality, accessible prevention and intervention services in workplaces and communities, focused on substance use and related issues.
 Our values of grit, integrity and compassion are guideposts for all that we do in the service of our mission.

-Providing accessible substance use and mental health prevention
+Providing accessible substance use and mental health prevention and intervention in the community

 Founded in 1984 to serve nurses with substance use and mental health disorders affecting their ability to practice with reasonable skill and safety, the Peer Assistance Services programs today provide services for a wide range of licensed professionals including dentists, pharmacists, mental health practitioners and veterinarians.